 Running vs cycling: gear

 Moving on from the physical pros and cons, a big difference between running vs cycling is in how much gear is required, and therefore how much expense you’re going to accrue.
 All you really need for running is a good pair of trail running shoes.
-Though you might want to kit out with specially designed running shorts or leggings and even a GPS watch to track your performance, those are all personal choices and it’s nearly impossible that you won’t already own some clothes that will do if you’re just getting started.
+Though you might want to kit out with specially designed running shorts or leggings and even the best GPS watch to track your performance, those are all personal choices and it’s nearly impossible that you won’t already own some clothes that will do if you’re just getting started.
 In short, the investment in running is quite low for a relatively high return.

 On the other end of the spectrum, cycling requires a lot of expense.
 You need a bike, a tire pump, spare inner tubes and portable inflators, a helmet and padded shorts.
 If you want to clip in, you’ll need specialized shoes and to carry your spare inner tubes you’ll either need a saddle back or a jersey with pockets.
 And you should definitely have high vis gear if you’re going to be anywhere near a road.
 Needless to say, even if you start out with a good used bike, you’re probably looking at close to a grand just to get started.